hlgrrnhrdt/laravel-resque/README.md

 This package provides tools for the following, and more:

 - Add jobs to queue
-- Console command to run a sigle worker
+- Console command to run a single worker

 ## Installation